A Passion for Travel Abroad with Our Children

 There was no grand plan on how to take Isabella travelling with us from a young age; we simply wanted to share our passion and have her be part of our life.
 However, if you too would like to travel with your baby/child/children and are feeling a little apprehensive, then I hope you will join me here on a regular basis as I plan to share with you the things I have learned along the way relating to: feeding, changing, packing, sleeping, as well as the places we have been and the items I have found invaluable—hopefully without overwhelming you with too much unnecessary information.

-General Advice on Family Travel to Start
+General Advice on Family Travel

 - Get as much travel as you can in with a newborn; they get used to it fast, as do you, and you will learn quickly from your mistakes.
 In addition, there are some cases where travel is much easier with a baby than it is with a 2-year-old.